Terence McNaughton: Club

 McNaughton joined the Ruarí Óg senior team as a sixteen-year-old in 1981.
 He won his first championship medal that year following a one-point defeat of Ballycastle in a replay of the decider.
 It was the club's first championship title.
-McNaughton later added an ulster medal to his collection following a 4–17 to 0–9 trouncing of Portaferry.
+McNaughton later added an Ulster medal to his collection following a 4–17 to 0–9 trouncing of Portaferry.

 Four years later Cushendall were back in another county decider.
 Loughgiel Shamrocks provided the opposition, however, a 4–13 to 1–12 victory gave McNaughton a second championship medal.
-He later added a second Ulster medal to his collection following a 0–19 to 0–10 victory over Ballycran.
+He later won a second Ulster medal following a 0–19 to 0–10 victory over Ballycran.

 Cushendall failed to retain the title once again, however, McNaughton collected a third championship medal in 1987 following a defeat of O'Donovan Rossa.
-He later won a third Ulster medal following a 3–10 to 1–6 defeat of Ballycran.
+He later won a third Ulster title following a 3–10 to 1–6 defeat of Ballycran.

 After a few years out of the limelight Cushendall bounced back in 1991 to become the dominant force in Antrim hurling once again.
 Three successive championship decider victories over St. John's (1991) and Ballycastle (1992 and 1993) brought McNaughton's medal tally to six.
 He also won back-to-back Ulster medals in the first two years following defeat of Portaferry and Ballygalget respectively.

-1996 saw McNaughton add a seventh championship medal to his collection as Ballycastle were bested once again.
+1996 saw McNaughton win a seventh championship as Ballycastle were bested once again.
 He later collected a sixth Ulster medal as Portaferry were beaten by 3–9 to 2–8.

 Three years later McNaughton was in the twilight of his career when he captured his eighth championship medal following a defeat of Dunloy.
-He finished off his club career by winning a seventh Ulster medal following a 1–12 to 1–8 defeat of Ballygalget.
+He finished off his club career by winning a seventh Ulster title following a 1–12 to 1–8 defeat of Ballygalget.